DoctorWkt/CSCvon8/journal.md

  11. At some point I want to build a tiny stripboard that has the same pin locations as the oscillator, but with a 555 and variable resistor plus a removable capacitor.
 I'll be able to use this for kHz clock speeds.

+I found this design for a 50% duty cycle 555 circuit in [this web page](https://www.electronics-tutorials.ws/waveforms/555_oscillator.html).
+I've drawn a stripboard version where the 555 sits within the oscillator footprint but with some of the stripboard outside the oscillator footprint.
+I might try wiring it up at home on the breadboard too to ensure that it works.
+Here's the drawing:

+!()[Docs/Figs/555_astable.jpg]